-This module is delivered using a blend of face to face (5 single study days) and online methods including online chat and discussion forums.
-You will engage with directed and self-directed learning activities supported by the module team.
+The module is delivered using online methods (including online chat and discussion forums).
+Students will engage with directed and self-directed learning activities supported by the module team.

 The Disability & Dyslexia Centre advises and supports students who disclose a sensory or mobility impairment, chronic medical condition, mental health issue, dyslexia and other specific learning differences.
 Applicants are encouraged to arrange a pre-entry visit to discuss any concerns and to view the facilities.

 Study Skills Support

 The Study Support Team provides training and support to all students in: